ruby-rdf/sparql-client/README.md

 * [Thomas Feron](http://github.com/thoferon) - <http://github.com/thoferon>

 ##Contributing
+This repository uses [Git Flow](https://github.com/nvie/gitflow) to mange development and release activity.
+All submissions _must_ be on a feature branch based on the _develop_ branch to ease staging and integration.

 * Do your best to adhere to the existing coding conventions and idioms.
 * Don't use hard tabs, and don't leave trailing whitespace on any line.